tibbben/indigenous-cartography/syllabus.md

 > Introduction to the course, the instructor, and to each other as students.
 For those who would like to, share out students’ research interests in the context of Indigeneity or how students define Indigeneity.

--   Introduce interpretations, definitions, and uses of Indigenous labels and concepts.
+-   Introduce interpretations, definitions, and uses of Indigenous labels and concepts
 -   Discuss Indigenous geography as the Indigenous engagement with space: Indigenous spatial and relational knowledge systems, storytelling, and belonging to place

 > Required Reading: